Aidan-Walsh/Network-Mapper/README.md

 - Real-time ASCII network map displayed in console
 - Logging output to console with timestamps

-### Generated in GUI Environments:
-- `network_topology.png` - Graphical network topology map (requires GUI/X11)

 ### Headless/Terminal-Only Support:
 The tool automatically detects headless environments and provides full functionality without GUI dependencies:
-- ✅ ASCII art network maps with Unicode box drawing (when supported)
-- ✅ Fallback to basic ASCII characters for maximum compatibility
-- ✅ All scanning and SSH tunneling functionality works unchanged
+- All scanning and SSH tunneling functionality works unchanged
-- ✅ Complete text-based reports and JSON data export
+- Complete text-based reports and JSON data export

 ## Security Considerations

-⚠️ **WARNING**: This tool is designed for authorized security testing only.
+**WARNING**: This tool is designed for authorized security testing only.

 - Only use on networks you own or have explicit permission to test
 - Ensure proper authorization before running scans